TheBigRedDog/SharePic/README.md

 # SharePic
-If you do not have Docker and Docker Compose installed, please install them. https://docs.docker.com/engine/install/ https://docs.docker.com/compose/install/
+To run this project you will need to have Docker and Docker Compose installed globally. https://docs.docker.com/engine/install/ https://docs.docker.com/compose/install/